atarazana/gramola-operator/part-1-2.md

 promhttp_metric_handler_requests_total{code="503"} 0
 ```

-Great... now we now the code works starting from an existing AppService... and also that the operator works from scartch with no previous AppService.
+Great... now we now the code works starting from an existing AppService... and also that the operator works from scratch with no previous AppService.

 Next stop, create the bundle for the current version (0.0.2).